cvc5/artifact-cav25-lean/README.md

 1. Add it as a dependency in `lakefile.toml` similar to how it is included in `lean-cpc-checker/lakefile.toml`
 2. Run `lake update` and `lake build` to compile

 All dependencies are explicitly listed and version-pinned in the `Dockerfile`.
-Additional instructions for standalone installation outside Docker can be provided if needed.